 What is a Dental nurse?

 The dental nurse plays an important role in the organisation and management of the dental practice, assists the dentist in all aspects of patient treatment and plays a vital role in patient care.
-The main duties of a dental nurse include: infection control prevention, chair-side assistance, management of medical emergencies and patient care.
+The main duties of a dental nurse include: infection prevention and control, chair-side assistance, preparation and maintenance of the dental surgery and patient care.

-The modern dental nurse trains in all aspects of clinical practice and dental health education.
 This course gives you the skills and practical competence needed to work in a dental surgery.
-You learn about the day-to-day running of a dental practice and acquire the qualifications for entry to the Dental Council Voluntary Register of Dental Nurses.
+You will learn about the day-to-day running of a dental practice and acquire the qualifications for entry to the Dental Council Voluntary Register of Dental Nurses.

 Dental nurses are valuable members of the dental team.
 This is an auxiliary profession, supporting members of the dental team in the delivery of dental treatment.

-Skills required of students considering dental nursing should include the following: communication and organisation skills, the ability to use initiative, good manual dexterity and to be prepared to work closely providing support and assistance during the provision of dental treatment.
+Skills required of students considering dental nursing include communication and organisation skills, the ability to use initiative, and ability and willingness to work closely with the dental team in providing support and assistance during the provision of dental treatment.
 The dental nurse may also be involved with the administration of the dental surgery.